Los Flamencos National Reserve: Salar de Atacama, Valle de la Luna (Chile)

-The flora is characterized by the presence of bofedales, a kind of high-altitude wetland, as well as yellow straw, broom sedge, tola de agua and tola amaia (two species of parastrephia lepidophylla), and coirón (Festuca gracillima), which can be observed on flat and hilly terrain and on the slopes of volcanoes and hills.
+The flora is characterized by the presence of bofedales, a kind of high-altitude wetland, as well as yellow straw, broom sedge, tola de agua and tola amaia (two species of parastrephia lepidophylla), and coirón (Festuca gracillima), which can be observed on flat and hilly terrain and the slopes of volcanoes and hills.

-Others, such as the Andean goose, horned coot, Andean gull, puna tinamou and the three flamingo species inhabiting Chile (Andean flamingo, Chilean flamingo, and James's flamingo) are considered vulnerable.
+Others, such as the Andean goose, horned coot, Andean gull, puna tinamou and the three flamingo species inhabiting Chile (Andean flamingo, Chilean flamingo, and James's flamingo), are considered vulnerable.

 The conservation status of the tawny tuco-tuco and the Andean fox is unknown.
-The latter lives in all the sections of the reserve.
+The latter lives in all the sections of the Reserve.

 Salar de Pujsa